Mon - Thur 7.30-15.30 Fri 7.30-14.00

 How cost effective is the dip process for conformal coating?

+The conformal coating dip process itself can be extremely low cost.
 The cost of a dip system can be low compared to many other processes and when balanced against the speed of application.

 However, if the circuit board demands a lot of components be masked before processing then the overall coating process can be expensive.
+Masking for dipping can be very demanding and very difficult to complete successfully.

 Need to know more about using a conformal coating in your application process?